Breathing (Kate Bush song)

 "Breathing" is a song by Kate Bush, from her 1980 album Never for Ever, with backing vocals by Roy Harper.

-The single was issued on 14 April 1980 as the album's lead single and reached number 16 in the UK charts, remaining in the charts for seven weeks.
+The single debuted on BBC Radio 1 on 11 April 1980 and was issued three days later as the album's lead single, peaking at number 16 in the UK charts and remaining in the charts for seven weeks.
 It was the first single by Bush to feature a non-LP track on its B-side, "The Empty Bullring".

 Content

-"Breathing" is about a foetus, very much aware of what is going on outside the womb and frightened by nuclear fallout, which implies that the song is set either during a nuclear war scare or a post-apocalyptic birth.
+"Breathing" is about a foetus, very much aware of what is going on outside the womb and frightened by nuclear fallout.
 The lyrics also refer to the unborn baby absorbing nicotine from the mother's smoking.
 In an interview that year Bush described the song as her "little symphony", adding that she considered it her best work to date.
 Bush stated that the information within the song mostly came from a documentary she had seen about the effects of nuclear war, while the tone of the song was inspired by Pink Floyd's The Wall (side three in particular).

-The song was recorded over three days in early 1980.
+Larry Fast, who played a Prophet synthesiser on the song, first encountered Bush while the two were conducting overdubs for a Peter Gabriel recording session.
+Bush invited Fast to Abbey Road Studios for the purpose of creating electronic orchestration that emulated his work with Gabriel.
+Fast recalled that he recorded his parts over the course of a few days and largely deferred to Bush for the synth arrangement.
+"She had particular things she wanted done and I have to say they were absolutely right for her music."

 The track includes spoken words describing the flash from a nuclear bomb.

 The music video features Bush in a womb portraying a foetus.
-Bush performed the song live in the benefit concert in aid of The Prince's Trust in July 1982.
+Bush performed the song live in a benefit concert for Comic Relief in April 1986.
 In 1985, Bush donated the song as her contribution to the multi-artist compilation Greenpeace – The Album.

+Personnel

+Credits are adapted from the Never for Ever liner notes.